 UPDATES AS OF APRIL 2020

 The work on the District’s large sewer project in the Village of Amsterdam has officially begun.
 There are three contractors working on this project on behalf of the District.
 The contractors are Workman Industrial Services for the treatment plant construction at a low bid of $2,419,780.00, Rudzik Excavating for the sewers and pump stations in Jefferson County at a low bid of $7,190,203.90, and Alexi Paris Contracting Company for sewers in Carrol County at a low bid of $1,862,785.00.
 All three contractors have started work on the project.
 Both Rudzik Excavating and Alex Paris Contracting have multiple crews on site and our actively working on sewer line installation.
-The project is being inspected by the District’s consulting engineer, Arcadis-US and they currently have two inspectors on site overseeing the work of the contractors.
-These inspectors, Steve Dickinson and Cord McKenna, will be interacting with residents as sewer construction approaches a resident’s dwelling unit.
+The project is being inspected by the District’s consulting engineer, Arcadis-US and they currently have an inspector on site overseeing the work of the contractors.
+The inspectors, Cord McKenna, will be interacting with residents as sewer construction approaches a resident’s dwelling unit.
 This project started approximately ten years ago with orders issued by the OEPA against the Village of Amsterdam.
-The treatment plant will be 50,000 gpd is size and there will be approximately 55,000 feet of gravity sewer line and force main installed on this project.
+The treatment plant is designed to treat 50,000 gallons per day, and there will be approximately 55,000 feet of gravity sewer line and force main installed on this project.

 Design work on the new sewer system for the Village of Amsterdam was completed in January of 2018.
 An application for a Permit to Install (PTI) from the OEPA was applied for near the end of January.
 Additionally, design documents were submitted to several funding agencies and the County Soil and Water Conservation District for review and comments.